pinellolab/AmpUMI/README.md

 [Ambiguous characters](https://www.bioinformatics.org/sms/iupac.html) can be used to specify UMI locations as well.

 If adapter sequences are present in reads, or surround UMIs, AmpUMI will trim these adapter sequences as well.
-For example, if your UMI design is a 5bp UMI flanked by the adapter sequnce ACCTG, this could be specified using the flag
+For example, if your UMI design is a 5bp UMI flanked by the adapter sequence ACCTG, this could be specified using the flag
 ```--umi_regex "ACCTGIIIIIACCTG"```

 In addition, if the adapter or UMI are not always exactly at the beginning of the read, bases before the adapter and UMI (as well as the adapter and UMI) will be trimmed using by using the .* operator which represents any character.